Customization & Developer Toolchain Integration

 Introduction

-This pillar defines the architectural blueprint for injecting, configuring, and synchronizing developer toolchains within containerized environments.
+This guide defines the architectural blueprint for injecting, configuring, and synchronizing developer toolchains within containerized environments.
 By enforcing exact base image tags, declarative devcontainer.json properties, and deterministic postCreateCommand sequences, engineering teams eliminate environment drift.
-The workflow progresses from foundational layer optimization to runtime shell configuration, followed by automated linting, hook orchestration, and telemetry integration.
+The workflow progresses from foundational layer optimization to runtime shell configuration, followed by automated linting, hook orchestration, and extension cache management.
 For teams managing distributed configurations, Automating Dotfiles Sync Across Containers establishes baseline parity before toolchain injection.

 Sections